Each project that I undertake goes through the same creative work process from beginning to end, all described below:

 At the Consultation:

 Each consultation begins with your input and suggestions.
-Ellen will work with you to develop a basic idea of your mural or artwork before the artwork is begun.
-She is willing to go to great lengths to ensure the work is uniquely yours and provides the atmosphere you are looking for.
+I work with you to develop a basic idea of your mural or artwork before the artwork is begun.
+I am willing to go to great lengths to ensure the work is uniquely yours and provides the atmosphere you are looking for.
 If you are not completely sure how best to use your wall space, Ellen is ready with suggestions and ideas to assist you.

-After discussing ideas and roughly sketching out the size and scope of the project, most frequently Ellen will figure out a mutually agreed upon price for the work at the initial consult.
+After discussing ideas and roughly sketching out the size and scope of the project, most frequently I will figure out a mutually agreed upon price for the work at the initial consult.
 Occasionally a bit more research needs to be done before a price can be settled on, but this seldom takes more than a day or two.
-Ellen prides herself in working within the client’s budget to provide the best result possible and strives to be fair to all of her clients.
+I pride myself in working within the client’s budget to provide the best result possible and strive to be fair to all of my clients.

 The Creative Work Process:

-Ellen shows up on time on the scheduled work days and provides everything she needs to complete the work in a timely and orderly fashion.
+I show up on time on the scheduled work days and provide everything I needs to complete the work in a timely and orderly fashion.
 This includes all ladders, equipment, drop cloths, paints and brushes.
-At the end of her work day, she leaves a clean and tidy work site that can be used if needed.
+At the end of my work day, I leave a clean and tidy work site that can be used if needed.
 The drop cloths and tools are usually gathered together in a remote corner or a secure place.
 Plans are made for the next day’s work and discussed if needed, and any changes made.
-FYI- Ellen carries liability insurance against any possible damages. accidents or spillages, but thankfully has never had to make a claim.